 I am very mixed about posthumously completed books, especially those that are edited together.
 On the one hand, there are books like Dorothy Sayers’ Thrones, Dominations that was found years after her death and was edited and completed by Jill Paton Walsh and then continued on with books that were written only by Jill Paton Walsh, and I think that gave a new life to Peter Wimsey in a way I appreciate.
 But there are works that are not up to the author’s quality during their lifetime.

 This is my third posthumous book by/with Nouwen; in this case, the editor/authors may not have waited long enough before publishing it.
 Nouwen passed away in 1996.
-And there have been several revelations about his sexuality and other issues that were not discussed during his life.
+There have been several revelations about his sexuality and other issues that were not discussed during his life.
 I plan on picking up a biography soon because while I have read several of Nouwen’s books, I only know his life from what he wrote in the books I have read, and I need more.
+(A post about the biography I read after this.)

 For this book in particular, Nouwen spends a lot of time discussing the discernment about moving to L’Arche and the discernment of the people in leadership at L’Arche.
 All of that reads quite differently in light of the abuse that has been revealed over the past several years by Jean Vanier and others connected to him.
 Father Thomas Philippe was Vanier’s spiritual mentor and the head of a heterodox and spiritually abusive group.
 The Vatican investigated Philippe in the 1950s, and he was forbidden from exercising any priestly ministry or giving spiritual guidance because the Vatican found the abuse allegations credible.
 But he continued to lead his group through Vanier and was known as the cofounder of L’Arche.
 Nouwen specifically mentions Philippe as a holy man and his teaching of how God speaks through those around you as part of the discernment process.
 Philippe used abusive practices to spiritually manipulate women into sexual relationships with himself and others in the group.